 Chris said it’s the one thing he misses too and they really don’t do right over here, which I’m very sad about.
 Not sure I can wait that long before having another!

-Breadfruit is a strange one at first.
+Breadfruit is a strange one at first but a staple in the St Lucia food scene.
 It’s almost like a creamier, fluffier potato.
 It’s pretty mild in flavour, but adds a lighter starch to the meal.
 Great with the Creole style chicken!

-This is a must with everything.
+This is a must with everything and is a pretty big in the St Lucia food scene.
 I absolutely love plantain.
 And the only reason I don’t miss it, is because I cook it myself here too.
 Grilled or fried, it’s absolutely delicious.
 Some restaurants will serve it sweeter than others (and personally I sometimes cook mine with a little cinnamon), but either way it’s really tasty.
 I much prefer this over the harder, almost fluffy texture of boiled green banana.
 You know like when an apple is a little cotton-y?!
 Although Chris actually prefers green banana, saying it finishes a meal – so do try if you get the chance!

 Cassava bread is made from ground cassava, which is starchy root vegetable or tuber with a nutty taste.
 The bread itself is very dense, but relatively moist.
 It’s like a more dense version of banana cake.
 The texture is a little more chewy too, it actually reminded me of that of coconuts at times.
 The flavour of the cinnamon one however was super tasty, mild yet delicious.
 It makes a great breakfast or part of lunch – but be warned it’s super filling.
 I only had half each time, but this always makes them pretty cheap.
 I got mine for about $8EC in the supermarket, which is roughly £2.30.